pola-rs/polars-book/docs/user-guide/installation.md

      - `sort_multiple` - Allow sorting a `DataFrame` on multiple columns
      - `rows` - Create `DataFrame` from rows and extract rows from `DataFrames`.
                 And activates `pivot` and `transpose` operations
-     - `asof_join` - Join ASOF, to join on nearest keys instead of exact equality match.
+     - `join_asof` - Join ASOF, to join on nearest keys instead of exact equality match.
      - `cross_join` - Create the cartesian product of two DataFrames.
      - `semi_anti_join` - SEMI and ANTI joins.
      - `groupby_list` - Allow groupby operation on keys of type List.